World-Check One API

 This is essentially an API equivalent of password which will be in below format. <88 chars> |

-If you do not have access or API keys, contact your LSEG account team.
+If you do not have necessary access or API keys, contact your LSEG Account team.

-Step 1: Import WC1 API Postman collection and environment into your Postman application
+Step 1: Import World-Check One API Postman collection and Postman environment files into your Postman application

-While you could build out the specific endpoints that you’d like to use within Postman, we did all the heavy lifting for you and built out a ready to use Postman collection and Postman environment of WC1 API.
-Just download and import both collection and environment (.json) files into your Postman app and all the endpoints associated with WC1 API will be added to your Postman app.
-Each endpoint will automatically include sample requests and responses, so you just need to add your credentials to the environment you just imported to start exploring the functionality.
+While you could build out the specific endpoints that you’d like to use within Postman, we did all the heavy lifting for you and built out a ready to use Postman collection with sample requests and Postman environment for all the necessary variables.
+Download and import both collection and environment (.json) files into your Postman app to add all the World-Check API endpoints.

 Step 2: Add your API keys to your Postman environment